LogicalisBR/NaBot/README.md

 ```

-Alternatively to running the above scripts, you can use docker-compose to instantiate a local netbox instance with default credentials.
+Alternatively to running the above scripts, you can use docker-compose to instantiate nabot + a local netbox container with default credentials.
 ```
 docker-compose build
 docker-compose up -d